-The central data archive for the international carbon research community is the Carbon Dioxide Information Analysis Centre (CDIAC, http://cdiac.ornl.gov/, Oak Ridge, Tennessee, USA), which began archiving surface CO2 data in 1982.
+The central data archive for the international carbon research community is the Carbon Dioxide Information Analysis Centre (CDIAC, http://cdiac.ornl.gov/, Oak Ridge, Tennessee, USA), which began archiving surface CO_2 data in 1982.
 Efforts to include all nations' measurements are continuing and improving.
 CDIAC is recognised as the primary repository for ocean carbon data and metadata.
-All nations should be encouraged deposit surface CO2 data with CDIAC in future.
+All nations should be encouraged deposit surface CO_2 data with CDIAC in future.

-The Surface Ocean CO2 ATlas (SOCAT) was initiated by SOLAS & IOCCP in 2007, and is a community effort to deliver a uniform format, quality controlled data base of all available surface ocean pCO2 measurements.
+The Surface Ocean CO_2 ATlas (SOCAT) was initiated by SOLAS & IOCCP in 2007, and is a community effort to deliver a uniform format, quality controlled data base of all available surface ocean pCO2 measurements.
 This was the outcome of a CO2 community meeting (Surface Ocean CO2 Variability and Vulnerability: SOCOVV) in Paris ([45].

 Data handling is carried out by the Bjerknes Centre for Climate Research in Bergen, in collaboration the LAS group at PMEL and CDIAC.
-It is being developed with rigorous 1st and 2nd level data Quality Controls (QC) and presently contains more than 7 million measurements of surface CO2 data, whenever possible recomputed to fCO2 following Dickson et al. [46] from approximately 2100 cruises from 1968 to 2007.
+It is being developed with rigorous 1st and 2nd level data Quality Controls (QC) and presently contains more than 7 million measurements of surface CO_2 data, whenever possible recomputed to fCO2 following Dickson et al. [46] from approximately 2100 cruises from 1968 to 2007.
 The QC of these data is being carried out by regional groups working on the Pacific, Atlantic, Indian, and Southern Oceans, and in coastal regions.
 Regional groups began their work in January 2009, aiming to finish their work by mid -2010.
 The community intends to maintain SOCAT beyond that, adding new data which will be QC'd and incorporated in future releases.

-The combined efforts of IOCCP, CDIAC and SOCAT have helped many international groups to work together to develop a unified database of surface fCO2 for the oceans.
+The combined efforts of IOCCP, CDIAC and SOCAT have helped many international groups to work together to develop a unified database of surface fCO_2 for the oceans.
 This has provided a strong and tested framework to continue the work in the next decade.
-Only surface fCO2 measurements are now included in the database.
-To provide a more comprehensive data set for research on physical and biological controls on surface CO2 the community should consider establishing a companion database, which should include available total dissolved inorganic carbon (DIC), alkalinity (TA) and pH data from the surface ocean.
+Only surface fCO_2 measurements are now included in the database.
+To provide a more comprehensive data set for research on physical and biological controls on surface CO_2 the community should consider establishing a companion database, which should include available total dissolved inorganic carbon (DIC), alkalinity (TA) and pH data from the surface ocean.
 This will also aid the 2nd level QC of pCO2 data.

-4. LIMITATIONS OF THE EXISTING SEA-SURFACE CARBON OBSERVING NETWORK variability in CO2 fluxes.
-They particularly exclude El Niño years which are an important source of interannual variability in Ocean - Atmosphere CO2 fluxes [5 and 6].
-Efforts to determine the interannual variability in the CO2 fluxes (and pCO2) has started in the tropical Pacific [33] and [47], North Atlantic [15] and South Indian [31], but most areas lack sufficient data and synoptic global scale assessments are not possible without with models [27].
+4. LIMITATIONS OF THE EXISTING SEA-SURFACE CARBON OBSERVING NETWORK

+Ocean climatologies of CO_2 fluxes of [5, 6 and 26] have been a very important achievement in recent decades.
+However, as these are synthetic results in which all scales of variability are normalised to a reference year and hence they cannot be used to explore interannual variability in CO_2 fluxes.
+They particularly exclude El Niño years which are an important source of interannual variability in Ocean - Atmosphere CO_2 fluxes [5 and 6].
+Efforts to determine the interannual variability in the CO_2 fluxes (and p CO_2) has started in the tropical Pacific [33] and [47], North Atlantic [15] and South Indian [31], but most areas lack sufficient data and synoptic global scale assessments are not possible without with models [27].